nickduran/llm-linguistic-alignment/README.md

 Sample conversation files are provided in the `src/align_test/data/prepped_stan_small` directory as examples of properly formatted input data.
 To use your own data, you can:

-1. Place your files in one of the existing data directories
-2. Create a new directory for your data
+1. Create a new directory for your data
-3. Specify the full path to your data directory when running the analysis
+2. Specify the full path to your data directory when running the analysis

 ### Basic Usage